DSXiangLi/DecryptPrompt/README.md

   - Data Engineering for Scaling Language Models to 128K Context
   - MEGALODON: Efficient LLM Pretraining and Inference with Unlimited Context Length
   - Make Your LLM Fully Utilize the Context
+  - Untie the Knots: An Efficient Data Augmentation Strategy for Long-Context Pre-Training in Language Models
 - 效率优化
   - Efficient Attention: Attention with Linear Complexities
   - Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention